-That’s why we have put together a dedicated COVID-19 support page, to provide you with some information about managing your loans and your finances during this time.
+Our COVID support page provides you with some information about managing your loans and your finances during this time.

 Frequently asked questions